Admission Requirements

 Areas of Research and Preferred Faculty Mentors

 Applicants should select the primary geographic area of interest from the drop down menu first, followed by subsequent areas of interest or research specializations.
 Applicants may further elaborate on their research interests in the statement of purpose.
 It is crucial that you list faculty members with whom you wish to work with in this program.
-The information you provide will be used to match your interests with faculty expertise but does not constitute a commitment by you or the faculty.
+The information you provide will be used to match your interests with faculty expertise (but does not constitute a commitment by you or the faculty).
+Faculty interests.pdf

 Statement of Purpose

-• Fit may include how your preparation, experiences, and interests match the specific resources and characteristics of your graduate program at UC Davis.
-Please identify specific faculty within your desired graduate program with whom you would like to work and how their interests match your own.
+• Alignment may include how your preparation, experiences, and interests match, specific faculty or resources and characteristics of your graduate program at UC Davis.
+Please include specific faculty within your desired graduate program with whom you would like to work and how your interests align with the identified faculty member/s.

 Writing Sample

 Applicants must submit writing samples in English of 15 to 30 pages with the online application.
 Your writing sample should demonstrate your ability to construct an argument and showcase your ability to engage with sources and conduct research.
 The writing sample will primarily be used to measure your ability to write at the graduate level.
-The online application includes a section through which to upload those materials.
-Please do not send a hard copy to the department.
-For further guidance on the writing sample, check out the A+ Application: Application Tips webinar.
+Don’t just submit a paper you wrote previously without editing it, even if you got an A grade.
+See if you can strengthen your argument or make the structure more clear.
+The online application includes a section through which to upload these materials.

 Letters of Recommendation